michal-debski/OrderApp/README.md

 ### What are my plans for the future ?
 1. Add an ability to cancel order by client in given time,
-2. Add REST API and SwaggerUI as well,
+2. Add REST API and SwaggerUI,
-3. Add rest of tests for services and controllers.
+3. Add rest of tests for services and controllers,
+4. Add Docker files.

 ## ERD Diagram
 Below the ERD Diagram was shown: